kyma-project/community/docs/guidelines/content-guidelines/01-user-docs.md

 Open-source Kyma and Kyma module user documentation is displayed on `https://kyma-project.io`.
 The website uses [docsify](https://docsify.js.org/#/) as a documentation site generator.

-The overaching Kyma content is pulled from the `/docs` folder in the `/kyma` repository.
+The overarching Kyma content is pulled from the `/docs` folder in the `/kyma` repository.
 Module documentation is pulled from the `/docs/user` folder in respective module repositories.

-After initialization, to run, docsify uses the follwing files located in the `/docs` folder in the `/kyma` repository:
+After initialization, to run, docsify uses the following files located in the `/docs` folder in the `/kyma` repository:

 - `index.html` for configuration
 - `README.md` as the home page